-TE behavior consists of the following steps:
+TE behavior consists of the following steps.

 - 1. A valid IPv6 address value must exist for the system or loopback interface assigned to the ipv6-te-router-id command.
-The IPv6 address value can be either the preferred primary global unicast address of the system interface (default value) or that of a loopback interface (user configured). - The IPv6 TE router ID is mandatory for enabling IPv6 TE and enabling the router to be uniquely identified by other routers in an IGP TE domain as being IPv6 TE capable.
-If a valid value does not exist, the IPv6 and TE TLVs described in IS-IS, BGP-LS and TE database extensions are not advertised. - 2.
+The IPv6 address value can be either the preferred primary global unicast address of the system interface (default value) or that of a loopback interface (user-configured value). - The IPv6 TE router ID is mandatory for enabling IPv6 TE and enabling the router to be uniquely identified by other routers in an IGP TE domain as being IPv6 TE capable.
+If a valid value does not exist, then the IPv6 and TE TLVs described in IS-IS, BGP-LS, and TE database extensions are not advertised. - 2.
 The traffic-engineering command enables the existing traffic engineering behavior for IPv4 RSVP-TE and IPv4 SR-TE.
 Enable the rsvp context on the router and enable rsvp on the interfaces to have IS-IS begin advertising TE attributes in the legacy TLVs.
 By default, the rsvp context is enabled as soon as the mpls context is enabled on the interface.
-If ipv6 knob is also enabled, the RFC 6119 IPv6 and TE link TLVs described in the preceding bullet are advertised such that a router receiving these advertisements can compute paths for IPv6 SR-TE LSP in addition to paths for IPv4 RSVP-TE LSPs and IPv4 SR-TE LSPs.
-The receiving node cannot determine if truly IPv4 RSVP-TE, IPv4 SR-TE, or IPv6 SR-TE applications are enabled on the other routers.
+If the ipv6 command is also enabled, then the RFC 6119 IPv6 and TE link TLVs described above are advertised such that a router receiving these advertisements can compute paths for IPv6 SR-TE LSP in addition to paths for IPv4 RSVP-TE LSP and IPv4 SR-TE LSP.
+The receiving node cannot determine if IPv4 RSVP-TE, IPv4 SR-TE, or IPv6 SR-TE applications are enabled on the other routers.
 Legacy TE routers must assume that RSVP-TE is enabled on those remote TE links it received advertisements for. - 3.
-When the ipv6 command is enabled, IS-IS automatically begins advertising the RFC 6119 TLVs and sub-TLVs: IPv6 TE Router ID TLV, IPv6 Interface Address sub-TLV, and IPv6 Neighbor Address sub-TLV, or Link-Local Interface Identifiers sub-TLV if the interface has no global unicast IPv6 address.
+When the ipv6 command is enabled, IS-IS automatically begins advertising the RFC 6119 TLVs and sub-TLVs: the IPv6 TE router ID TLV, the IPv6 interface Address sub-TLV and Neighbor Address sub-TLV, or the Link-Local Interface Identifiers sub-TLV if the interface has no global unicast IPv6 address.
 The TLVs and sub-TLVs are advertised regardless of whether TE attributes are added to the interface in the mpls context.
-The advertisement of these TLVs is only performed when the ipv6 knob is enabled and ipv6-routing is enabled in this IS-IS instance and ipv6-te-router-id has a valid IPv6 address.
+The advertisement of these TLVs is only performed when the ipv6 command is enabled and ipv6-routing is enabled in this IS-IS instance and ipv6-te-router-id has a valid IPv6 address.

-A network IP interface is advertised with the Link-Local Interface identifiers sub-TLV if the network IP interface meets the following conditions:
+A network IP interface is advertised with the Link-Local Interface Identifiers sub-TLV if the network IP interface meets the following conditions:

-- Network IP interface has a link-local IPv6 address and no global unicast IPv6 address on the interface ipv6 context. - Network IP interface has no IPv4 address and may or may not have the unnumbered option enabled on the interface ipv4 context. - 4.
+- network IP interface has a link-local IPv6 address and no global unicast IPv6 address on the interface ipv6 context - network IP interface has no IPv4 address (and may or may not have the unnumbered option enabled on the interface ipv4 context) - 4.
 The application-link-attributes command enables the ability to send the link TE attributes on a per-application basis and explicitly conveys that RSVP-TE or SR-TE is enabled on that link on the advertising router.

-Three modes of operation that are allowed by the application-link-attributes command.
+Three modes of operation are allowed by the application-link-attributes command.